Art History 101

 12. Renaissance

 The Renaissance, as such, began in Italy as a revival of the greatness that was Rome.
 It had a distinctly humanistic bent as artists, scholars, and scientists attempted to revive all the advancements of the earlier classical period.
 Knowledge flourished in all fields, and we feel the consequences of this rebirth even today.
-So much so that, whenever we encounter a person who loves learning and knowledge, and seems to be well-rounded in most aspects, we say he or she is a “true Renaissance person.”
+So much so that, whenever we encounter a person who loves learning and knowledge and seems to be well-rounded in most aspects, we say he or she is a “true Renaissance person.”

 The Church was still a strong patron, but art was also created for lay people.
-Portraiture saw a great growth during this time.
+Portraiture saw great growth during this time.
 The subjects were no longer simply religious, but also mythological themes from Greece and Roman antiquity.
-Paintings were not confined to human subjects, and still lives and allegories also saw great popularity.
+Paintings were not confined to human subjects and still lives and allegories also saw great popularity.

 Art History 101:The Sistine Chapel, Vatican City, The Vatican